nvha/nvha.github.io/_pages/about.md

     </div>
 </div>
 <div class="caption text-center">
-    Figure 4: ICTLAB researchlaboratory at the University of Science.
+    Figure 4: ICTLAB research group and laboratory members at the University of Science.
 </div>

 ---